chipsalliance/VeeR-ISS/README.md

 at the end of the program.
 This signals the simulator to terminate the program.

-Here's a modified version of the above program that stop once main is done:
+Here's a modified version of the above program that stops once main is done:

     #include <stdint.h>